Yoga Mat Carrying Strap: 5 Best Types for Travel

 • Less Versatile: Not typically used as a yoga prop.

-Ultimately, your lifestyle, commute, and how much gear you carry will dictate the best choice.
+Your lifestyle, commute, and how much gear you carry will dictate the best choice.
 For quick trips and light packers, a strap is perfect.
 For those with longer commutes, unpredictable weather, or a need to carry more, a bag offers better protection and organization.

 Caring for Your Yoga Mat Strap